emilydolson/phylotrackpy/joss/paper.md

 # Future Work

-The primary limitation of Phylotrackpy at this point in time is the fact that it is limited to tracking asexual phylogenies (i.e. each taxon can have only one parent).
-In the future, we plan to extend Phylotrackpy to allow multiple parents per taxon.
+A primary current limitation is incompatibility with asexual phylogenies.
+We expect to extend Phylotrack in a future release to allow multiple parents per taxon.

 # Acknowledgements